german34/website/experience.md

 _May 2023 – Current_

 - Led comprehensive analysis of rental, sales, and logistics data using stress testing, scenario analysis, and data mining to uncover key trends, risks, and optimization opportunities that shaped operational policies.
-- Performed cost analysis and scenario simulations to evaluate contract terms and inventory policies%, collaborating with stakeholders to assess financial impacts and recommend data-driven strategies.
+- Performed cost analysis and scenario simulations to evaluate contract terms and inventory policies, collaborating with stakeholders to assess financial impacts and recommend data-driven strategies.
 - Automated processes by streamlining operations with Python scripts. <!-- resulting in a 30% increase in report generation speed and enhanced data accessibility via SQL and APIs.
 -->
 - Developed and implemented KPIs and dashboards in Python and Tableau to monitor business performance and deliver actionable insights, driving data-driven decisions across teams.